-Hey everyone — It’s been a while since I’ve shared a Side Jam interview, but here’s a new and interesting one for you.
-Do you have a car that you maybe only use part time?
-Do you travel for work, or even work from home?
+Do you have a car that you maybe only use part-time?
+Do you travel for work or even work from home?

-My name is Justin and my side hustle is car share hosting.
-I’m currently renting my personal vehicles on the Turo platform.
+His side hustle is car share hosting and is currently renting his personal vehicles on the Turo platform.

-Professionally, my work involves financial investments on behalf of a major asset manager and mutual fund company.
-I work from my apartment and travel quite a bit.
-Because of that, I’ve decided I can’t have assets sitting idle!
-And that’s where car share hosting comes in —
+Professionally, his work involves financial investments on behalf of a major asset manager and mutual fund company.
+He works from his apartment and travels quite a bit.
+Because of that, he has decided he can’t have assets sitting idle!
+And that’s where car-share hosting comes in.

 I currently have 1.5 vehicles on the platform.
-One vehicle is listed full time.
-The other is mostly on the weekends when I don’t need it for work.
+One vehicle is listed full-time.
+The other is mainly on the weekends when I don’t need it for work.

 I love cars and also enjoy working with people.

-I’ll also spend some time moving the cars around to avoid city parking violations, and will occasionally deliver a vehicle to a premium guest.
+I’ll also spend some time moving the cars around to avoid city parking violations and occasionally deliver a vehicle to a premium guest.

 In addition, I spend time communicating with guests to ensure they have an optimal experience.
 And I also try to optimize my profile page on the Turo website (pricing, availability, profile details, extras offered, etc.).

-Depends on the market.
-Turo blogs about their ‘market insights’ here.
+It depends on the market—Turo blogs about their ‘market insights’ here.

-For example, there’s a host that caters to super-rich folks flying private into Tahoe for skiing.
+For example, a host caters to super-rich folks flying private into Tahoe for skiing.
 He rents Mercedes G-Wagons, Land Rovers, etc.